assaff/msc-thesis/source/results.rst

 side-chains) to one in the receptor space (surface residues in proximity to a CS).

+London et al. [peptidb]_ reported an interesting pattern in the geometries of the interfaces they studied.
+Peptides bind either in a large pocket on the receptor surface, or in a knobs-in-holes manner, i.e. where the interface is composed of a group of small sites each binding one chemical group in the peptide.

+.. note:: requires support in data and rephrasing

+    Overall, it is evident in the data that FTMap is more sensitive to knobs-in-holes interfaces, while still maintaining comparable
+    performance in big pocket interfaces.

 Of all the features we examined, the most informative was by-far FTMap's cluster score.
 It had a high correlation to residues actually being binding residues.
 However, a SVM over receptor residues seemed